 For others, a rare license plate is a declaration of social stature.
-In the United Arab Emirates, a single-digit plate can say more about your social standing than a garage full of expensive rides.
+In the United Arab Emirates (looking at you, Dubai and Abu Dhabi), a single-digit plate can say more about your social standing than a garage full of expensive cars.

 Quite a few car lovers will be able to rattle off a list of the world’s most expensive cars.
 But this list presents your chance to pull ahead and wow your car crowd with some deep license plate knowledge.

 The most expensive license plates in the world